slamora/brackets-wiki/Notes-on-CodeMirror.md

 * **Block selection.** Originally, if you selected multiple lines in CodeMirror, the right edge of the selection highlight was "ragged", following the right edge of each selected line.
 We submitted a [pull request](https://github.com/marijnh/CodeMirror2/pull/322) that makes block selection extend all the way to the right edge of the editor window as in other code editors, and it was merged into master (thanks Marijn!).

+We've also had a few smaller bug fixes merged in.

 Upcoming features
 =================